 This resource is a case study of Commonwealth Care Alliance (CCA), a Boston-based Medicare Advantage plan and care delivery network that seeks to integrate medical, behavioral health, and social services for patients with complex needs.
-The case study focuses on CCA’s participation in the One Care MassHealth plus Medicare demonstration, which tests whether providing lump-sum payments to deliver comprehensive, well-coordinated care leads to improved outcomes and lower costs.
+The case study focuses on CCA’s participation in the One Care MassHealth plus Medicare demonstration, which is part of the Financial Alignment Initiative.
+This integrated model is designed to test whether providing lump-sum payments to deliver comprehensive, well-coordinated care leads to improved outcomes and lower costs.

 Through the demonstration, CCA serves low-income adults under age 65, including those with serious mental illnesses and disabilities.
 Many of its members make use of long-term services and supports.
 The health plan relies on interdisciplinary care teams to identify gaps in care and coordinate services.
 Mobile care teams engage hard-to-reach members in their homes or streets using flexible benefits that cover services not traditionally reimbursed by Medicare or Medicaid, including substance abuse treatment.

 CCA seeks to avert costly hospitalizations and emergency department use, for instance by dispatching paramedics to patient homes to provide after-hours urgent care and by establishing crisis stabilization units that offer an alternative to inpatient psychiatric care.
 After 12 months, health plan members enrolled in the demonstration had 7.5 percent fewer hospital admissions and 6.4 percent fewer emergency department visits compared to the prior 12 months.
 Stakeholders may apply lessons from this case study to inform design and implementation of other integrated approaches for dually eligible individuals with complex needs.